Blog

 Colder weather means a lot for Michiganians- the beginning of the holiday season, winterizing cars and homes, and switching out lighter clothes for cozy winter favorites.
 The colder weather can also bring attention to home repairs that need to be finished before winter is in full force.
 Washtenaw County is home to a variety of home repair and safety programs.
 Below is a partial list of agencies that Ahead of the Curve works closely with.

-Catholic Social Services Home Repair & Maintenance Program
+Catholic Charities Washtenaw County Home Repair & Maintenance Program

 • Services Offered: